aclonegeek/ElevatorControlSystem/README.txt

 =============
 === SETUP ===
 =============
-1. Clone the repo: git clone https://github.com/aclonegeek/ElevatorControlSystem.git
-2. In Eclipse, File > Import... > Maven > Existing Maven Projects > Select ElevatorControlSystem as Root Directory > Finish
+1. In Eclipse, File > Import... > Maven > Existing Maven Projects > Select ElevatorControlSystem as Root Directory > Finish

+Important notes:
+- This project uses Java 10 (the default on lab computers).
+- If for some reason JUnit is not imported correctly, please ensure it is on your classpath.
+Eclipse can do this for you (i.e. highlight over the error and click Eclipse's suggestion of adding JUnit to the classpath).
+- If the project does not import correctly for some reason, try importing it like this:
+  - File > Import... > General > Projects from Folder or Archive > Select ElevatorControlSystem as Import source > Finish

 ===============
 === RUNNING ===